ClydeCode/BookReservationApp/README.md

 ## About The Project

-It's a Book Reservation App.
+It is a Book Reservation App.
 In this app you can reserve your desired books.
 This App has basic Register/Login functionalities.
 For authentication it uses XSRF token.

 ### Real-Time Synchronization